bigfanjs/art/README.md

 #### offsets

-Setting this to true will animate the manual offsets of a given element. and when set to false it will animate transform.
+Setting this to true will animate the manual offsets of a given element.
+And when set to false it will animate the transforms.

 #### count